FACT-Finder-Web-Components/documentation/markdown/en/ff-middleware.md

 _Note that mustache allows spaces in names as seen in_ `Recommended use`.

-Registration of `MultiAttributeParsing` using Web Components is done as follows.
+Registration of `MultiAttributeParsing` using either Web Components or JavaScript is done as follows.

 Web Components:
 ```html